zhalu/AzureStorageDrive/README.md

 Usage
 -----

-With source:
+If you start with source code, please first build the project `src/AzureStorageDrive` with Visual Studio.
+Or you can use release bits.

+For quickstart:

 >1.
-Build the project src/AzureStorageDrive with Visual Studio
+In bin folder, edit `start.cmd` with your storage account name/key.
+This is one-off operation.
 >2.
-In ~\bin\Debug, edit `start.cmd` with your storage account name/key.
-This is one-off operation.
->3.
 Run `start.cmd`, and a new window will be opened at the "mounted" file service, e.g. x:\

+In your other PowerShell session, you can follow these steps:

+>1. `import-module <path>\AzureStorageDrive.psd1`
+>2. `New-PSDrive -name <DriveLabelToMountAt, e.g. x> -PSProvider AzureFileDrive -root http://<account>.file.core.windows.net/?account=<accountName>&key=<storageKey>";`

 Supported Operations
 --------------------